 A recession weakens function by changing the attachment area of the muscle on the eyeball.
 Once the muscle has been found, a suture is positioned through the muscle at the attachment area to the eye.
-The muscle is separated from the surface of the eye and rejoined further back from the the front of the eye, loosening the resting tension of the muscle.
+The muscle is separated from the surface of the eye and rejoined further back from the front of the eye, loosening the resting tension of the muscle.

 What is a resection?

-A resection makes stronger the muscle function through reattaching a muscle to the eyeball at the original insertion area after a portion is extracted.
+A resection makes stronger the muscle function by reattaching a muscle to the eyeball at the original insertion area after a portion is extracted.
 A suture is placed on the muscle at the intended new attachment area.
 The segment of muscle between the suture and the eyeball is extracted and the reduced muscle is reattached to the eye

 What is a resection/plication?